dinesh-i/CarND-Behavioral-Cloning-P3/README.md

 Although the model has 4 epochs configured, the output of every epoch is stored and based on the loss details in training and validation, the best fit result is chosen.
 I got this idea from https://github.com/jeremy-shannon/CarND-Behavioral-Cloning-Project and it proved to be very useful where I had the option to test the simlator with the output of different epochs and observe the result.

-The model was trained and validated on different data sets to ensure that the model was not overfitting.
+The model was trained and validated on different data sets and regularizers are used to ensure that the model was not overfitting.

 #### 3. Model parameter tuning